reactioncommerce/reaction-docs/public-docs/graphql-developing.md

 - [Apollo Server: Documenting Your Schema](https://www.apollographql.com/docs/apollo-server/v2/essentials/schema.html#documentation)

 ### Adding a mutation to the schema
-1. Open the appropriate file in `/imports/plugins/core/graphql/server/no-meteor/schemas`.
-Make a new one if necessary.
+1. Find or create a `.graphql` file in the plugin that this mutation relates to.
 2. Add your mutation within `extend type Mutation { }`.
-Add an `extend type Mutation` section near the bottom if the file doesn't have it yet.
+Add an `extend type Mutation` section near the top if the file doesn't have it yet.
-3. We follow the Relay recommendations for input arguments, which is to have only one argument named `input` that takes an input type that is the capitalized mutation name plus the suffix "Input", and to return a type that is the capitalized mutation name plus the suffix "Payload".
+3. We follow the Relay recommendations for mutation input arguments, which is to have only one argument named `input` that takes an input type that is the capitalized mutation name plus the suffix "Input", and to return a type that is the capitalized mutation name plus the suffix "Payload".

     Example: `addAccountEmailRecord(input: AddAccountEmailRecordInput!): AddAccountEmailRecordPayload`